DeepCura

 SOAP and Custom Note Generation

 Notes are generated in standard clinical formats including SOAP notes, H&P, progress notes, and specialty-specific templates.
-DeepScribe's note generation is tuned for specific specialties — particularly oncology, cardiology, urology, orthopedics, and neurology — with documentation structures that reflect the unique terminology and workflow patterns of each discipline.
+DeepScribe's Customization Studio offers 50+ options to personalize clinical notes, and the system learns from clinician edits to improve future output.
+Note generation is tuned for specific specialties — particularly oncology, cardiology, gastroenterology, urology, orthopedics, and neurology — with documentation structures that reflect the unique terminology and workflow patterns of each discipline.
 Need templates before committing to an AI scribe?
 Start with our doctor's note template collection.

 Specialty-Tuned AI Models

 DeepScribe has invested heavily in building AI models tuned for specific medical specialties.
-Oncology is the strongest focus area, with over 3.9 million oncology visits captured annually feeding the training data for cancer care documentation.
-The platform also supports cardiology, urology, orthopedics, and neurology with specialty-specific templates and AI models trained on the clinical language and documentation patterns of each field.
+Oncology is the strongest focus area, with over 3.1 million cancer care visits captured annually feeding the training data for cancer care documentation.
+The platform also supports cardiology, gastroenterology, urology, orthopedics, and neurology with specialty-specific templates and AI models trained on the clinical language and documentation patterns of each field.
+The company also supports value-based care workflows as a distinct focus area.

 Bidirectional EHR Integration

 DeepScribe offers bidirectional API integration with major EHR systems, meaning notes and structured data can be pushed directly into the EHR without manual copy-paste.
-Supported systems include Epic, athenahealth, eClinicalWorks, and specialty EHRs including iKnowMed (McKesson), OncoEMR (Flatiron Health), and UroChart.
+Supported systems include Epic, athenahealth, eClinicalWorks, AdvancedMD, drchrono, ModMed, and specialty EHRs including iKnowMed/Ontada, OncoEMR (Flatiron Health), and Objective Medical Systems.
 This is native API write-back — a meaningful advantage over competitors that rely on scraping-based or copy-paste workflows.

 HIPAA Compliance and SOC 2

-DeepScribe maintains HIPAA-compliant infrastructure, provides a Business Associate Agreement (BAA) to covered entities, and holds SOC 2 certification.
-The platform uses AES-256 encryption and implements data de-identification practices.
-For enterprise health systems with strict security requirements, the combination of HIPAA compliance, SOC 2, and AES-256 encryption meets the baseline institutional security bar.
+DeepScribe maintains HIPAA-compliant infrastructure and holds SOC 2 certification.
+For enterprise health systems with strict security requirements, the combination of HIPAA compliance and SOC 2 certification meets the baseline institutional security bar.
+Contact DeepScribe directly for current details on BAA terms, encryption standards, and data handling practices.

 Mobile App Support